-2. What do you mean by acceleration Q due to gravity?
+2. What do you mean by acceleration due to gravity?

-When an object falls freely from a certain height towards the earth’s surface, its velocity changes.
-This velocity change produces acceleration in the object known as acceleration due to letter g denoted gravity.
+When an object falls freely from a certain height towards the earth’s surface, its velocity keeps changing.
+This velocity change produces acceleration in the object known as acceleration due to gravity and denoted by ‘g’.